YangXiaozhou/M.D.BatteryApp/README.md

 # M.D.BatteryApp

-This is an android modile app developed to help users monitor, forecast and optimise the health of phone battery.
+This is an android mobile app developed to help users monitor, forecast and optimise the health of phone battery.